nicolas-van/sai-synth/README.md

 # sai-synth

-An experimental subtractive synthetiser using the Web Audio API.
+An experimental subtractive synthesizer using the Web Audio API.

 Currently should only work on Chrome.